Sketch to Adapt: Fine-Tunable Sketches for Efficient LLM Adaptation: SketchTune: Fine-Tunable Sketches for LLM Adaptation

 After sketching, the original row $\mathbf{w}$ and the sketching matrix $\mathbf{S}$ are no longer required.
 Only the sketched weights $\mathbf{w}_{\textit{sketched}}$ and the mapping matrix $\mathbf{M}$ need to be stored in GPU memory during training and inference, leading to resource efficiency.

 To learn the mapping matrix $\mathbf M$ for parameter reconstruction, we apply the iterative quantization strategy proposed by \citet{optq} and \citet{obq} to preserve model quality.
-Each column of $\mathbf{M}$ maps an original parameter to a sketched parameter in $\mathbf w_{\mathit{sketched}}$, and the columns are learned sequentially.
-Since the sketched parameters represent a lossily compressed set of the original parameters, each mapping introduces errors in the layer output or the dot products in $\mathbf{w}\mathbf{X}$.
-By learning the columns one at a time, we can quantify the errors introduced by each mapping and adjust the unmapped parameters accordingly to mitigate these errors.
+Each column of $\mathbf M$ is a binary one-hot vector that maps an original parameter (from a row of size $c$) to one of the $k$ entries in the sketched parameters $\mathbf w_{\mathit{sketched}}$, where $k \ll c$.
+This mapping inevitably introduces some error in the model output.
+To minimize this error, we learn the columns of $\mathbf M$ sequentially and iteratively update the remaining unmapped parameters to compensate for the introduced error after each step.
+Concretely, for each original parameter, we identify the entry in $\mathbf w_{\mathit{sketched}}$ that is closest to it and assign the corresponding one-hot value to $\mathbf M$.
+After fixing this column of $\mathbf M$, we apply an update $\boldsymbol\delta$ (Equation~\ref{eq:delta} in the Appendix) to the remaining unmapped parameters to absorb the approximation error.
+This process is repeated until all columns of $\mathbf M$ are assigned.

-A straightforward method for learning the sketched parameters $\mathbf w_{\mathit{sketched}}$ is to perform clustering on the $c$ original parameters to obtain a set of $k$ centers as the sketched parameters.
+For learning the sketched parameters $\mathbf w_{\mathit{sketched}}$, a straightforward method is to perform clustering on the $c$ original parameters to obtain a set of $k$ centers as the sketched parameters.
 To minimize the impact on model quality, we prioritize preserving the precision of parameters with large, outlying inverse Hessian diagonals $\frac 1{\mathbf H^{-1}_{i,i}}$, where $\mathbf H$ is the second-order derivative of Equation~\ref{eq:objective}.
 We achieve this by adopting the learning objective proposed by \citet{leanquant}, which emphasizes the preservation of more influential parameters:

 where $\rtn(\mathbf{w}_i, \mathbf{w}_{\mathit{sketched}})$ (round-to-nearest operator) rounds the value of $\mathbf{w}_i$ to its nearest sketched parameter in $\mathbf{w}_{\mathit{sketched}}$, and $s$ is a hyperparameter controlling the emphasis on preserving outliers of $\frac 1{\mathbf H^{-1}_{i,i}}$, which we set $s=3$.
 More details on the mathematical derivations are presented in Appendix \ref{sec:row_sketch_learning}.